Dev-Mufaddal/Veridian/README.md

-# 🔐 AuthOra
+# 🔐 Veridian

-AuthOra is a secure and modern authentication system developed using Flask.
+Veridian is a secure and modern authentication system developed using Flask.
 It implements core user identity management features including registration, login, logout, and session handling, integrated with a MySQL (localhost) database for persistent storage.

 The application follows a structured backend architecture and includes a clean, responsive user interface, demonstrating best practices in authentication workflows, database connectivity, and modular Flask development.